 It is one of the few places inside the park where you would find an open grassland, and its large size and presence of animals is more than enough to give you that feel of being in the Serengeti plains.
 Other open grasslands include uwanja wa mbogo (buffalo's glade) and a smaller one located on your way to the Momela lakes.

-View the different animals that you would find grazing there, most of whom would spot you well before you see them.
+What to do there?View the different animals that you would find grazing there, most of whom would spot you well before you see them.
 This is in fact the only place where you would see such a large collection of animals in the whole park.
 When done, you could also visit the other attractions in the park of even climb mount Meru.

-The mornings of any day of the year, as no hiking is needed - most of the viewing is done from the comfort of a car and the roads are well maintained - all seasons - dirt roads.
+Best time to visit?The mornings of any day of the year, as no hiking is needed - most of the viewing is done from the comfort of a car and the roads are well maintained - all seasons - dirt roads.
 However, if you intend to visit the rest of the park, then it's best to come during the dry season (July to February).

 The Mini Serengeti of Arusha national park is located about 500 metres north of Ngongongare gate and the southern border of the park.
 It also is next to the road to Momela and approximately one kilometre from the rural suburb of Ngongongare.
 For more information on its location, please see the map below (click to start).